MicrosoftDocs/windows-powershell-docs/docset/windows/pkiclient/import-certificate.md

 Specifies the path to the certificate store where the certificates will be imported.
 If the path to the certificate store is not specified, then the current store is used.

+`In order to get a list of valid CertStoreLocation values, open Powershell (as admin) and run "set-location cert:".
+Afterwards type "dir" or "dir LocalMachine".`

 ```yaml
 Type: String
 Parameter Sets: (All)